omnypay/omnypay-sdk-android/OmnyPayZapBuy/README.md

 Register your user at http://www.omnypay.net/ You will be assigned a merchant Shopper Id and merchant Auth Token.
 Please save this for future.

 ## Android SDK
-OmnyPayZapBuy Android SDK enables retailers/brands android apps to integrate OmnyPay's ZapBuy SDK to buy products or services directly from ads with a single “ZAP.”.
+OmnyPayZapBuy Android SDK enables retailers/brands android apps to integrate OmnyPay's ZapBuy SDK to buy products or services directly from ads with a single “ZAP”.
 OmnyPay's ZapBuy SDK routes consumers directly to a purchase page without requiring them to leave the medium they are viewing.

 |   **SDK**   | **Description**                                                               | **Version** | **Release Date** |
 |:-----------:|-------------------------------------------------------------------------------|:-----------:|:----------------:|